python/mypy/docs/source/metaclasses.rst

 A :ref:`metaclass <python:metaclasses>` is a class that describes the construction and behavior of other classes, similarly to how classes describe the construction and behavior of objects.
-The default metaclass is ``type``, but it's possible to use other metaclasses.
+The default metaclass is :py:class:`type`, but it's possible to use other metaclasses.
-Metaclasses allows one to create "a different kind of class", such as Enums, NamedTuples and singletons.
+Metaclasses allows one to create "a different kind of class", such as :py:class:`~enum.Enum`\s, :py:class:`~typing.NamedTuple`\s and singletons.

-Mypy has some special understanding of ``ABCMeta`` and ``EnumMeta``.
+Mypy has some special understanding of :py:class:`~abc.ABCMeta` and ``EnumMeta``.

 .. _defining: